himanishu-2512/Nakshatra-Rakshak/README.md

 ## Introduction

-Indian Space Invaders is a nostalgic throwback to the popular arcade game Space Invaders, but with a cultural twist inspired by ancient Hindu scriptures.
+Nakshatra Rakshak is a nostalgic throwback to the popular arcade game Space Invaders, but with a cultural twist inspired by ancient Hindu scriptures.
 The game features visually appealing graphics and engaging gameplay, challenging players to survive waves of demon enemies and collect powerful bonuses.

 ## Gameplay